malone5/survivordash/DevLog.md

 # We will focus on challenges-particicpated-in and win percentage as our main metric.

 # Big discovery using the metbase api to instantiate our datasources in our metabase instance!
 Lets gooo

+# We have a race condition where our pipline finishes before Metabase is finmished initilizing